My Accidental New Recipe

 - 1 separate bowl for wet

-- 1 plate with paper towel or kitchen towel to drain excess oil
+- 1 plate with paper towel, kitchen towel or cooling rack to drain excess oil

 –– Watch Me Cook ––